-Artist: Julius Schnorr von Carolsfeld (German, 17941872)
+Artist: Julius Schnorr von Carolsfeld (German, Leipzig 1794–1872 Dresden)

-Medium: Black chalk, graphite, brown watercolor washes, red chalk, red chalk washes; squared for transfer in graphite with numerical indications of vertical divisions at the lower edge.
+Medium: Black chalk, graphite, brown watercolor washes, red chalk, red chalk washes.
+Squared for transfer in graphite with numerical indications of vertical divisions at the lower edge.

 Credit Line: Purchase, Anna-Maria and Stephen Kellen Foundation Gift, 2003

 Schnorr von Carolsfeld was a leading member of the Nazarenes, a group of Northern artists who favored biblical and erudite literary themes and adopted a clear, linear manner reminiscent of that of their Renaissance idols.
 This large, highly finished sheet was a study for a wall painting in the Munich Residenz, destroyed in World War II.
 The subject is the military victory of Charles the Great over the Lombards in 774.